 Be extremely careful when supplying fridges with water.
 The narrow plastic water lines commonly used to supply fridges are fragile and renowned for failure, often within only a few years of installation.
 Fridge line breaks are a frequent cause of water damage claims to home insurance providers.

 Check your windows and doors for worn seals, and maintain and re-caulk them as needed.
-Doors and windows are a core element of your home’s protection against wind-driven rain; old, dried and cracked seals or caulking can allow this water to infiltrate your home, causing damage.
+Doors and windows are a core element of your home’s protection against wind-driven rain.
+Old, dried and cracked seals or caulking can allow this water to infiltrate your home and cause damage.

 Seal cracks in your foundation walls and basement floor.
 Most home insurance policies still exclude water damage caused by ground water infiltration through your foundation walls and basement floor.
 In the event of a heavy rainfall, groundwater levels can rise quickly and create pressure on your basement, eventually allowing water to enter your home through cracks and fissures.

-During the heating season, shut off and drain all plumbing lines that pass through an unheated portion of your dwelling, and all lines that deliver water to the outside.
-Many home insurance policies exclude losses resulting from freezing that occurs during the heating season, so it’s important that you shut off these lines in order to prevent damage.
+During the winter, shut off and drain all plumbing lines that pass through an unheated portion of your dwelling, and all lines that deliver water to the outside.
+Many home insurance policies exclude losses resulting from freezing that occurs during the coldest seasons, so it’s important that you shut off these lines in order to prevent damage.